approov/quickstart-ios-swift-grpc/REFERENCE.md

 import ApproovGRPC
 ```

 Various methods may throw an `ApproovError` if there is a problem.
-The variable `localizedDescription` provides a descriptive message.

-If a method throws an `ApproovNetworkError` (an enumeration case of `ApproovError`), then this indicates the problem was caused by a networking issue, and a user initiated retry should be allowed.
+The enumeration case gives the type of error and the associated value `message` provides a descriptive message.
+Most error cases represent unrecoverable failures, but if a method throws an `ApproovError.networkingError`, then this indicates the problem was caused by a networking issue, and a user initiated retry should be allowed.

-If a method throws an `ApproovRejectionEerror` (a an enumeration case of `ApproovException`), then this indicates the problem was that the app failed attestation.
+If a method throws an `ApproovError.rejectionError`, then this indicates the problem was that the app failed attestation.
 An additional associated value `ARC` provides the [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code), which could be provided to the user for communication with your app support to determine the reason for failure, without this being revealed to the end user.
 The associated value `rejectionReasons` provides the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) if the feature is enabled, providing a comma separated list of reasons why the app attestation was rejected.

 ## Initialize
 Initializes the Approov SDK and thus enables the Approov features.
 The `config` will have been provided in the initial onboarding or email or can be [obtained using the Approov CLI](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration).
 This will generate an error if a second attempt is made at initialization with a different `config`.